-THE NEW GOVERNMENT ARE REFORMING PLANNING and Neighbourhood Planning will be affected - ONPA is here to support you - the benefits of ONPA Membership are increasingly important
+THE LABOUR GOVERNMENT ARE REFORMING PLANNING and Neighbourhood Planning will be affected - ONPA is here to support you - the benefits of ONPA Membership are increasingly important - we are in touch with all those in the know!

 THE CHANGES…